 - 1. The doors are tightly closed. - 2.
 The air controls are all in the closed position. - 3.
-A suitable fuel is being used. - 4.
-The glass retaining clips are not loose. - 5.
-The door rope seals are in good condition - 6.
+The Primary air control flap is not wedged in the open position. - 4.
+A suitable fuel is being used. - 5.
+The glass retaining clips are not loose. - 6.
+The door rope seals are in good condition - 7.
 Flue draught is below maximum level (see installation instructions).